belastingdienst/opr-paas/README.md

 When changing the crd, first run `make manifests` in the root of this repository.

-Then copy `config/crd/bases/cpet.belastingdienst.nl_paas.yaml` to the `opr-paas-config` repo and distribute with ArgoCD from there.
+Then copy `manifests/crds/cpet.belastingdienst.nl_paas.yaml` to the `opr-paas-config` repo and distribute with ArgoCD from there.

-## Description
-We want our developer teams to be able to create application environments with great ease and provide PaaS as an interface for this.
-Application environments consist of:

-- argocd (namespace, quota, argocd CR);
-- ci (namespace, quota, tekton example pipelines and tasks, etc.);
-- SSO (namespace, quota, keycloak);
-- Grafana (namespace, quota, Grafana);

 ## Background information
 - [build-kubernetes-operator-six-steps](https://developers.redhat.com/articles/2021/09/07/build-kubernetes-operator-six-steps#setup_and_prerequisites)